 Informing reliable estimates for construction, and operation and maintenance costs for stormwater BMP implementation.

-Providing a tool for permittees to present cost data to justify stormwater funding measures.
+Providing a data portal for permittees to present cost data to justify stormwater funding measures.

 Assisting regional water boards with economic analyses of new permit requirements.